mui/material-ui/docs/data/material/components/steppers/steppers.md

 ## Introduction

-Stepper displays progress through a sequence of logical and numbered steps.
-It support horizontal and vertical orientation for desktop and mobile viewports.
+The Stepper component displays progress through a sequence of logical and numbered steps.
+It supports horizontal and vertical orientation for desktop and mobile viewports.

 Material UI Steppers are implemented using a collection of related components: